AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/overview/product-features.md

     }
 ```

-UIKit also provides a search base class `EaseBaseSearchFragment`, which you can inherit and extend for a different implementation.
-Use the `initAdapter()` method in `EaseBaseSearchFragment` to implement your own adapters for data processing and display.
+UIKit also provides a search base class `ChatUIKitBaseSearchFragment`, which you can inherit and extend for a different implementation.
+Use the `initAdapter()` method in `ChatUIKitBaseSearchFragment` to implement your own adapters for data processing and display.

 ### Group mention